 The ingress of talents for processor creation at Google further includes veterans from Qualcomm.
 These may lead to the tech company’s expansion on custom processors.
 Presently, the only in-house silicon is its Pixel Visual Core imaging chip in Pixel 2.

 Google may go for a fully dedicated CPU for its next phones or other specialized chips like AI accelerators and display controllers.
-Whichever space the company will want to cover, Bruno’s experience in graphics and Fusion processors are going to be effective.
+Whichever space the company wants to cover, Bruno’s experience in graphics and Fusion processors are going to be effective.